 • The Company has begun the studies required to apply for an exploration environmental license in the central to northern part of the Platanillo block (which includes Put-12).
 It is expected to complete these studies in Q1 2017.

 Put-30 covers approximately 38,514 hectares and lies within the Putumayo basin, approximately 55km to the north of both the Company's 100% owned Platanillo field and 60% owned Put-12 Contract.
-The Company has formed a joint venture with Talisman Colombia, with each party owning 50% respectively.
+The Company owns 100% of this block, subject to ANH approval.

 The block has cretaceous potential and is a recognized Tertiary play concept.
-The joint venture will explore to evaluate the potential of producible heavy oil deposits in the Neme formation.
+The Company will explore to evaluate the potential of producible heavy oil deposits in the Neme formation.

 • The social consultation process is in progress and is expected to be completed in H1 2017.

 • Acquisition of Talisman’s 50% interest in December 2016.

 The Andaquies Block, 100% owned and operated by Amerisur, was also part of the Platino acquisition and is located in the north east of the Putumayo Basin with no X Factor and low work commitments of one exploration well by May 2017.
 The block has multiple proven reservoir targets, six mapped leads targeting both proven and novel plays and unrisked resources of 66MMBO prospects both proven and unproven and sits to the north east of a proven structural play within the Putumayo Basin.

 • The environmental management plan ("PMA") is currently under preparation.